soulofpeace/FareHound/README.md

 * SIN to SFO on Dec 25 with $600
 * Singapore to Tokyo Narita On Dec 25

+## How It works
+---
+Steps

+1. User send in an SMS with a query
+	* SFO on Dec 25 with $600
+2. Confirmation SMS will be sent to confirm successful registration of query
+3. An initial search will be started and if the search price is below the user expected price, an SMS is sent to the user with current search price.
+In addition, the best price for the same search for the past 3 months and a booking url will also be sms back to the user
+4. Every 1 hour, A scheduler run all the registered user queries and fire off the searches.

+User can at anytime send back the same search with a different price expectation.

+The system will only allow 1 price expectation for the same search query for the same user

 ## Developers
 ---
 1. Choon Kee, Developer @ Wego